 - Is my portfolio structured to minimize taxable income/gains annually?

 - What is my annual Roth conversion strategy?

 The opinions voiced in this article are for general information only and are not intended to provide specific advice or recommendations for any individual.
 This information is not intended to be a substitute for specific individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax adviser.
 No strategy assures success or protects against loss.

-This article originally appeared in Kiplinger.
-You may view the article here.
+A version of this article originally appeared in Kiplinger.
+You can view the article here.

 CFP®, CPA, Series 7 Securities Registration,1Series 66 Advisory Registration,† Insurance License Brian diligently advises clients on income, gift, trust and estate tax issues while leveraging the expertise of the Roundtable to deliver comprehensive, customized strategies.
 For more than 10 years he has helped numerous clients develop and implement sophisticated financial, tax and estate strategies that are in alignment with their goals and values.
 Brian is a...Read More